West India Docks: 19th century

+20th century

-From 1960 to 1980, trade in the docks declined to almost nothing.
-There were two main reasons.
+In 1909 the Port of London Authority (PLA) took over the West India Docks, along with the other enclosed docks from St Katharines to Tilbury.
+From 1960 to 1980, trade in the docks declined to almost nothing, for two main reasons.
 First, the development of the shipping container made this type of relatively small dock inefficient, and the dock-owners were slow to embrace change.
 Second, the manufacturing exports which had maintained the trade through the docks dwindled and moved away from the local area.
 The docks were closed in 1981.

-Re-development

 After the closure of the upstream enclosed docks, the area was regenerated as part of the Docklands scheme, and is now home to the developments of Canary Wharf.
 The early phase one buildings of Canary Wharf were built out over the water, reducing the width of the north dock and middle dock.
 Canary Wharf tube station was constructed within the middle dock in the 1990s.

+21st century

 Part of the original dock building was converted for use as the Museum of London Docklands in 2003.
 The Crossrail Place development was completed in May 2015 and the Canary Wharf Crossrail station below it was completed in September 2015.